plenigo/plenigo.github.io/pages/sdks/java/includes/products_java.md

 ```

-###  Implementation without plenigo SDK
+###  Implementation without Frisbii Media SDK

 Another possibility to check if the user has bought products - can be a direct call to our REST API:
 [Has user bought products and subscriptions request](https://api.plenigo.com/#!/user/hasBoughtProduct)

 ##  Is the Paywall enabled

-If you want to know if your paywall is enabled you can have a look at the plenigo backend.
+If you want to know if your paywall is enabled you can have a look at the Frisbii Media Backend.

 ![Enable paywall](/assets/images/ci/paywall.png)